timlawrenz/glowing-tribble/docs/roadmap.md

         *   The model can generate noticeably different outputs based on simple, high-level prompts (e.g., "a man's face," "a woman's face," "face with glasses").
         *   The generated images still maintain the high structural quality enforced by the DINO guidance.
     *   **Outcome:** A rudimentary text-to-image generator that demonstrates the model's controllability, setting the stage for more advanced conditioning techniques like cross-attention.

+*   **Milestone 5: Generalization Testing with FFHQ Dataset**
+    *   **Objective:** To test the robustness and generalization capability of the current model and training pipeline on a large-scale, high-quality dataset.
+    *   **Acceptance Criteria:**
+        *   The data preparation and training scripts are successfully run on a subset of the FFHQ dataset.
+        *   The model successfully trains to the 256x256 resolution without significant instability.
+        *   Visual inspection of the generated images shows that the model can produce a diverse range of coherent faces, confirming its ability to generalize beyond the initial PoC dataset.
+    *   **Outcome:** A trained 256x256 generator that has been validated on the FFHQ dataset, proving the scalability and robustness of the approach.